 IOUFlow.
 This flow will completely automate the process of issuing a new IOU onto a ledger.
 It has the following

 For this tutorial, we will use the default

 TemplateContract.
 We will update it to create a fully-fledged

 Progress so far

-We’ve sketched out a simple CorDapp that will allow nodes to confidentially issue new IOUs onto a ledger.
+We’ve designed a simple CorDapp that will allow nodes to agree new IOUs on the blockchain.

-Next, we’ll be taking a look at the template project we’ll be using as the basis for our CorDapp.
+Next, we’ll take a look at the template project we’ll be using as the basis for our CorDapp.